asmahood/programming-language-handbook/java/arrays.md

 ```java
 double[] prices; // Creates an array of doubles
 ```
-You can also declare and initialize on the same line as so
+You can also declare and initialize on the same line using an initializer list.
 ```java
 double[] prices = {13.15, 15.87, 14.22, 16.66};
 ```